Two more key advisers quit No 10 as pressure on Johnson increases

 No 10 chief of staff Dan Rosenfield and Mr Johnson’s principal private secretary Martin Reynolds are the latest to have their exit confirmed on a day of turmoil for the embattled Prime Minister.

-They follow director of communications Jack Doyle in resigning on Thursday, along with Munira Mirza one of the PM’s most loyal and longstanding advisers who walked out over the Prime Minister’s use of a “scurrilous” Jimmy Savile smear against Labour leader Sir Keir Starmer.
+They follow director of communications Jack Doyle in resigning on Thursday, along with Munira Mirza one of Mr Johnson’s most loyal and longstanding advisers, who walked out over the Prime Minister’s use of a “scurrilous” Jimmy Savile smear against Labour leader Sir Keir Starmer.

 A No 10 spokeswoman said: “Dan Rosenfield offered his resignation to the Prime Minister earlier today, which has been accepted.